Evil Eye (2020 film)

 Evil Eye is a 2020 American supernatural horror film directed by Elan and Rajeev Dassani and written by Madhuri Shekar, based on her Audible Original audio play of the same name.
 The film stars Sarita Choudhury, Sunita Mani and Omar Maskati.
-It was executive produced by Jason Blum of Blumhouse Television and Priyanka Chopra of Purple Pebble Pictures.
+It was executive produced by Jason Blum of Blumhouse Television and Priyanka Chopra Jonas of Purple Pebble Pictures.

 Evil Eye was released on October 13, 2020, by Amazon Studios, as the third installment in the anthological Welcome to the Blumhouse film series.

 Plot

-Pallavi lives in New Orleans and has a close but contentious, relationship with her mother Usha, who has moved back to Delhi because of her husband's work.
-Usha is worried that Pallavi, almost thirty, is still unmarried.
-Usha, who is heavily interested in vedic astrology, tries to set her daughter up on arranged dates.
+Aspiring writer Pallavi lives in New Orleans and has a close but contentious relationship with her mother Usha.
+Worried for her unmarried daughter, and interested in vedic astrology, Usha tries to set Pallavi up on arranged dates.

-To placate her mother, Pallavi agrees to meet a blind date she set up.
-The date never shows but Pallavi meets another man, Sandeep, and the two of them begin dating.
-Sandeep seems like the perfect man: handsome, wealthy, and Indian.
+After being stood up at one such blind date, Pallavi instead meets another man, Sandeep, and they begin dating.
+Sandeep seems perfect for her: handsome, wealthy, and Indian.
 When discussing their romantic pasts, Sandeep tells her that a former girlfriend tried to commit suicide when they broke up.
-When Pallavi rejects Sandeep's attempt to give her earrings, she sees his hands clench in anger, but dismisses it.
+When Pallavi rejects Sandeep's gift - a pair of earrings - she sees his hands clench seemingly in anger, but thinks nothing of it.

-She tells Usha about her new boyfriend.
-But far from being overjoyed, Usha is concerned.
-An astrologer tells her that Pallavi and Sandeep have unprecedented compatibility.
-However, a private investigator Usha hires reports that Sandeep has a string of former girlfriends who are reluctant to talk about him.
+Informed of Usha's new boyfriend, Usha is concerned instead of overjoyed.
+While an astrologer tells her the two have unprecedented compatibility, the hired private investigator reports a string of former girlfriends who are reluctant to talk about Sandeep.

-Sandeep invites Pallavi to move in with him.
-She refuses so he offers to pay for the rent on a new apartment for her so she can quit her job and focus on her aspirations to be a writer.
-Pallavi moves into the new apartment, but when she tells Usha, her mother believes Sandeep has too much control over her.
-When Pallavi says Sandeep is doing this for her own good, Usha remembers that her abusive ex-boyfriend used to say this all the time to her and becomes convinced that Sandeep, who was born nine months after Pallavi, is the reincarnation of her old boyfriend, who had died the night Pallavi was born after violently confronting Usha.
-She tries to convince Pallavi to leave Sandeep, but Pallavi, and everyone else, thinks she is crazy.
+After Pallavi refuses Sandeep's invitation to move in with him, he offers to pay her rent on a new apartment, allowing her to quit her job and focus on writing.
+Pallavi agrees, but Usha believes Sandeep is gaining control over her life.
+When Pallavi says he is doing this for her own good, that line reminds Usha of her own abusive ex-boyfriend.
+She suspects that he, who had died on the night Pallavi was born, has reincarnated into Sandeep.
+Usha tries to convince Pallavi to leave Sandeep, but Pallavi and everyone else thinks she is insane.